Retirement lengths vary around the world, impacted by factors like life expectancy, savings and gender. Image: Unsplash/Matthew Bennett

 - The World Economic Forum says pension savings must be incentivized to ensure better retirement outcomes.

-As a result, there are fewer young people to support the growing number of pensioners around the world, requiring many people to retiring later than they planned
+As a result, there are fewer young people to support the growing number of pensioners around the world, requiring many to retire later than they planned

-The average expected length for retirement in OECD countries has remained mostly flat in recent years (staying put at around 20 years for women and 18 years for men).
+The average expected length for retirement in OECD countries has remained mostly flat in recent years, at around 23 years for women and 19 years for men.
 Still, lengths can vary widely thanks to factors such as a country's retirement age or life expectancy.

-Here are a selection of how retirement lengths stack up throughout the world.
+Here is how retirement lengths vary around the world.

 25 years or more